⚙️ Engineering deep-dive

 DEX routing

-Jupiter routes every swap across all major Solana DEXes to find best price.
-Bots use the lite API (no Metis dependency) for lower latency.
+Routes every swap across all major Solana DEXes for best price.
+Bots use the lite API for lower latency and no Metis dependency.

 Raydium / PumpSwap